vkbsb/godot-poki-sdk/README.md

 PokiSDK.commercialBreak() #-- in JS it's PokiSDK.commercialBreak()
 PokiSDK.rewardBreak() #-- in JS it's PokiSDK.rewardedBreak()
 PokiSDK.shareableURL(params) #-- in JS it's PokiSDK.shareableURL({}).then(url => {})

+#Signals available from PokiSDK

+#triggered as soon as the commercial break ad is played.
+commercial_break_done

+#triggered once the reward ad has finished. response indicates if the ad was successfully played or not.
+rewarded_break_done(response)

+#triggered once the shareableURL is ready to use.
+shareable_url_ready(url)
 ```

 You will notice that you do not see an equivalent to ``PokiSDK.setDebug(value)`` this is because the extension sets this automatically based on where the game is hosted.